Aeyk/malikkennedy-syself-devops/README.md

-The virtual machines will have Ubuntu 24.04 and all but the jump box will also have k0s version 1.30.3+k0s installed using a configuration management tool to install then register nodes with each other and add ny necessary annotations or labels.
+The virtual machines will have Ubuntu 24.04 and all but the jump box will also have k0s version 1.30.3+k0s installed using a configuration management tool to install then register nodes with each other and add any necessary annotations or labels.